sameeresque/CMBM/README.md

    - Created by VoigtFit's fitting procedure

 3. **Velocity Masks** (`.pkl`): Velocity regions to exclude in fits
-   - Dictionary specifying masked velocity ranges per line
+   - Dictionary specifying masked velocity ranges for different lines
    - Can be created with custom scripts or VoigtFit utilities
    - For ions with multiple transitions, the apparent optical depth (AOD) technique (Savage & Sembach 1991) can be used to identify blends and contamination by comparing the apparent column density profiles across transitions of same species.
 Regions where profiles disagree could indicate contamination/saturation.
-   - For ions with a single transition, a full identification of all spectral features is encouraged to ensure the absorption is real and not a misidentification of an unrelated feature.
+   - For ions with a single transition within the observable window, a full identification of all spectral features is encouraged to ensure the absorption is real and not a misidentification of an unrelated feature.

 4. **Cloudy Grids**: Precomputed photoionization model grids
    - Two separate ionization grids each corresponding to optically thin and optically thick regimes are recommended.
 These are to be supplied as pre-built interpolant dictionaries and specified in the config file.
-Each pkl file is a dictionary mapping ion names (e.g. `'CII'`, `'MgII'`) plus
+Each pickle file is a dictionary mapping ion names (e.g. `'CII'`, `'MgII'`) plus
    `'logNHtot'` and `'logT'` to `RegularGridInterpolator` objects.
 The column densities are in log units.

     The predicted ion column densities scale with metallicity and relative abundance as:
+    ```

-   log N_{k,j} = log N^(m)_{k,j} + ΔZ + Δ[X_k/H]
+    log N(k,j) = log N(m)(k,j) + ΔZ + Δ[Xk/H]
+    ```

-   where ΔZ is the logarithmic offset in metallicity and Δ[X_k/H] is the logarithmic scaled abundance of ion k relative to the model grid value.
-For optically thin clouds (log N_HI < 16), an additional scaling with neutral hydrogen column density applies:
+    where `ΔZ` is the logarithmic offset in metallicity and `Δ[Xk/H]` is the logarithmic scaled abundance of ion k relative to the model grid value.
+For optically thin clouds (`log N_HI < 16`), an additional scaling with neutral hydrogen column density applies:
+    ```

-   log N_{k,j} = log N^(m)_{k,j} + Δ(N_HI) + ΔZ + Δ[X_k/H]
+    log N(k,j) = log N(m)(k,j) + Δ(N_HI) + ΔZ + Δ[Xk/H]
+    ```

-   where Δ(N_HI) = log N_HI − log N^(m)_HI.
-This scaling means that in the optically
-   thin regime a single representative model cloud can be scaled rather than building a full grid, saving substantial compute time.
-These scaling laws also imply
-   degeneracies: for all clouds there is a degeneracy between N_{k,j} and Z/Z_sun (and [X_k/H] for ion k), while for optically thin clouds there is an additional degeneracy between N_{k,j} and N_HI.
+    where `Δ(N_HI) = log N_HI − log N(m)_HI`.
+This scaling means that in the optically thin regime a single representative model cloud can be scaled rather than building a full grid, saving substantial compute time.
+These scaling laws also imply degeneracies: for all clouds there is a degeneracy between `N(k,j)` and `Z/Z_sun` (and `[Xk/H]` for ion k), while for optically thin clouds there is an additional degeneracy between `N(k,j)` and `N_HI`.

    Per-cloud abundance offsets for individual elements (e.g. Mg, N, C) can be specified via the `alpha_params` config block.

-   For more information, the user is encouraged to refer to the Chapter 35 of textbook Quasar Absorption Lines Volume 2 - Astrophysics, Analysis and Modeling by Christopher Churchill.
+    For more information on building grids of models, the user is encouraged to refer to the Chapter 35 of textbook Quasar Absorption Lines Volume 2 - Astrophysics, Analysis and Modeling by Christopher Churchill.

 6. **Atomic Data** (`.dat`): Transition wavelengths, oscillator strengths, damping constants
    - Standard format atomic line database